Heart and Vascular Institute – Cardiovascular Imaging and Diagnostic Tests

 While you relax on your back, the sonographer places a type of brace on your head that holds an ultrasound probe in place.
 The sonographer locks the probe into place over the artery the doctor wants to see.
 We’ll monitor the artery for about an hour, measuring and recording the blood flow.
 The entire test takes about an hour and a half, and it’s painless and noninvasive.
-You’ll need to be still, so you might want to bring a book or magazines to read.
+You’ll need to be still during the test.

 This test can help diagnose and assess temporal arteritis, also called giant cell arteritis, a disorder that causes inflammation in arteries that can narrow them and reduce blood flow.
 The sonographer uses an ultrasound probe to get images of arteries in your neck, temple and forehead.
 The test takes about one hour, and it’s painless and noninvasive.